 So, do I have ADHD?

 ADHD requires a diagnosis, something you can get by scheduling an assessment with one of our psychologists.
 Why a psychologist?
-Because too often, ADHD is diagnosed whenever an attention problem is spotted, without considering other factors, such as emotional health, life stressors, introversion/extraversion, etc.
+Because too often, we diagnose ADHD whenever we spot an attention problem, without considering other factors, such as emotional health, life stressors, introversion/extraversion, etc.

-Whether or not you have ADHD, recognizing how attention is organized around input, emotion, planning, and reward can help you rework your relationship with attention.
+Whether or not you have ADHD, you can rework your relationship with attention.
 Whether it’s about reducing/increasing the input (floodgate), regulating your emotion (making it more meaningful or less panic-inducing in the limbic system), taking more/less time to plan, or giving yourself more meaningful rewards, there are ways we can shift gears to pay attention, regardless of your diagnosis.

-I’m sure you’re frustrated at how difficult it can be to hold your attention.
+The effort it takes to hold attention can be frustrating.
 Talk with one of our therapists today.
 We’ll help you find your way to feel on top of your life again.